valtix-security/terraform-provider-valtix/docs/resources/gateway.md

     * **AWS_M5_2XLARGE**
     * **AZURE_D8S_V3**
 * `gateway_image` - (Required) Example `2.11-08`.
 This is the Valtix image version to be deployed for this Gateway.
 A list of applicable Gateway image versions is available from the Valtix Portal (ADMINISTRATION -> Management -> System -> Gateway Images).
 Please view the [Valtix Release Recommendation](https://docs.valtix.com/releases/recommendation/) for the recommended Gateway release or contact Valtix Support.
-* `mode` - (AWS, Azure - Required) `EDGE` or `HUB`.
+* `mode` - (AWS, Azure, GCP - Required) `EDGE` or `HUB`.
 Look into product documentation for different deployment modes.
-This argument is not supported for GCP and must not be used.
+This argument is not supported for OCI and must not be used.
 * `security_type` - (Optional) `INGRESS` or `EGRESS`.
 If not specified, the default is `INGRESS`
 * `gateway_state` - (Optional) Specifies the state of the Valtix Gateway.
 When set to `ACTIVE`, the Gateway will be active and operational.
 When set to `INACTIVE`, the Gateway will be disabled and not operational.
 If not specified, the default is `ACTIVE`.
 * `wait_for_gateway_state` - (Optional) Determines if Terraform should wait for the Gateway state, defined by the `gateway_state` argument, to be achieved before completing.
 Applicable values are `true` and `false`.
 If not specified, the default value is `true`.